Mutating Spectral Resynthesizer

 – The Mix control (and associated CV input) sets the balance between the original input audio and the resynthesized audio.

 A number of optional functions can be selected by using the Output Mode and Tap buttons.

 – Holding the Output Mode button and adjusting the Slice control enables Drums Mode, which optimizes the spectral analysis for drums and other percussive inputs.

 – Holding the Output Mode button and adjusting the Freq control enables Spectral Warping.
 In contrast to conventional frequency adjustment, where the harmonic relationships between the spectral elements are preserved, Spectral Warping shifts the harmonic elements individually, producing a variety of clangorous, swarming textures.

 – Holding the Tap button and adjusting the Freq control quantizes the resulting frequency adjustments to semitones.

 Spectra Memories and Presets

-Panharmonium provides 12 user Spectra memories and 12 user Presets (in addition to 12 each factory memories).
+Panharmonium provides 12 user Spectra memories and 12 user Presets.

 – The Spectra memories let you store up to 12 frozen slices.
 When selected, a spectrum (up to 33 oscillators wide!) replaces any live input and can have its pitch controlled by the 1V/Oct input and FM controls.